 - Running a couple of user tests can save you thousands in dev / design

 - You can get useful information from user testing even using wireframes

 - You can also run User Tests of your competitor’s websites!

-Congrats, you’re at the final step!
+Congrats, you’re at the final step (of the final step)!
 You’ve done a lot – much more than most – which is why you’re now much more likely to succeed.
 But there is one final step: the press release.

 Jeff Bezos forces any new product at Amazon to first be pitched in the form of a press release, before assigning budget to build it.
 He does that because it allows him to prioritize products that make sense to the market; if you can’t succinctly express the product in press release format, you probably have an overly complex idea.
 The other great thing about doing this is that you actually have a press release to send out once your product is actually released.